skills/write-javascript-actions/README.md

 }
 ```

-It contains 3 key:value pairs of data that we can use in our own program or service.
+It contains 3 key/value pairs of data that we can use in our own program or service.
 In our case, we are only interested in the `joke` field.

 **Joke Module**